pchiorean/Indentz/docs/README.md

 - **Overwrite existing files:** The files will be overwritten _if_ the destination is the same.
 If unchecked, the files will get unique names by incrementing their index – for example, we'll export as `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder or its subfolders.

 **Updating source:**
-- **Save modified:**: After export, modified documents can be updated (e.g., if you want to preserve changes made by a script).
+- **Save modified:** After export, modified documents can be updated (e.g., if you want to preserve changes made by a script).

 - **Save all documents:** Documents will be saved regardless if modified or not.
 You can also enforce a **Save as** for all documents – this is useful for reducing the size of documents that have been modified many times (on each regular save the document grows with the latest changes).